-Teaching is primarily by lecture and tutorial class, but some modules are taught by discussion groups and seminars.
-Students can also take part in our Skillegal Programme which is a series of workshops on skills such as presentation, communication and negotiation.
+Teaching at the School of Law is primarily by lecture and tutorials, with some modules offering discussion groups and seminars.
+You will also have the opportunity to take part in our Skillegal Programme, which offers a series of workshops covering presentation, communication and negotiation skills.

-Graduates wishing to qualify as barristers or solicitors may proceed directly to the vocational stage of legal training - for solicitors, the Legal Practice Course, and for barristers, the Bar Professional Training Course.
+All our undergraduate law degrees allow exemption from the academic stage of qualification as a Barrister.
+Graduates wishing to qualify as barristers may proceed directly to the vocational stage of legal training - the Bar Training Course.

-A number of institutions offering these courses guarantee a place for Nottingham graduates with at least a lower second class degree.
+There are no exemptions conferred on students who have an undergraduate law degree.
+A number of institutions offer courses preparing students to pass the SQE.
+Some of these institutions guarantee a place for Nottingham graduates with at least a 2:2 degree.

 Law graduates from the University of Nottingham may be eligible to practise overseas including in Hong Kong, India, Malaysia, Pakistan, and Singapore, where admission to the Bar (or equivalent) can be attained subject to meeting the jurisdictions' conditions.

 Learn from our mini lectures on demand, and explore our campuses, accommodation and student life online.
 You can also discover campus life with 360 degree images and videos on our virtual tour.